-4.3 Clarification of scope
+4.3 Clarification of Scope

-The scope of this TOE covers the entire products as sold to users that are equipped with FCU that provides Fax Function to the MFP.
-There are MFPs that include the FCU as a standard feature or an optional feature.
-If the FCU is included as the optional feature, the developer installs the FCU on the MFP in the user's environment.
+The scope of this TOE covers the entire products as sold to users that are equipped with the FCU, which provides Fax Function to the MFP, and the Hard Disk Drive.
+The Hard Disk Drive is included as an optional feature while the FCU is included either as a standard feature or an optional feature depending on MFP types.
+If the Hard Disk Drive and the FCU are included as optional features, the developer installs them on the MFP in the user's environment.
 Following performance check(s), the MFP as the TOE is delivered to the user.